NoroffFEU/development-platforms/cloudflare-case-study.md

 Cloudflare is one of the leading providers of content delivery networks in the world, and they have a broad range of products for anyone wanting to make their content more accessible, reliable and secure.

-Cloudflares Developer Platform provides solutions for developers to deploy their serverless applications on servers distributed all over the planet.
-In addition, they provide their Pages solution for deploying full-stack application instantly to the same global network, and an Image API to store, optimizing and resize images.
-This is just some of the functionality that is highly relevant for a developer.
+Cloudflare's Developer Platform provides solutions for building and deploying projects on every scale.
+Combining Cloudflare Pages and Workers allow you to develop and deploy full stack web applications only using Cloudflare, providing you with all the benefits that comes with offering your content trough their edge network.
+You can also deploy projects built in React, Vue, Next.js, and many other frameworks.
+In addition, their development platform provide solutions for storage, image optimalization and email routing.

 ### Credits